kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 (a) if it's a macrotask (like a `setTimeout` or `setInterval`), it will be executed on the next event loop, but

-(b) if it's a microtask (like a resolved `Promise`), then it will be called back before the start of the next event loop.
+(b) if it's a micro-task (like a resolved `Promise`), then it will be called back before the start of the next event loop.

 To witness the above-described nature of the event loop, you should issue: